 Problem-based learning (PBL) is a major instructional component in FOM II and integrates active and self-directed learning with the development of clinical reasoning skills in the assessment of patient histories, symptoms, signs and laboratory findings.
 Collaborative and professional participation in this activity are essential components of PBL.

-MED 822 - Clinical Arts and Science II
+MED 822 - Clinical Arts and Sciences II

 Course Goal: Clinical Arts and Sciences (CAS) II continues the active, small group, and real and simulated community practice-based clinical skills curriculum begun in Year 1.
 Students build on skills from CAS I, where clinical reasoning and problem-focused history taking and physical exam practice becomes a greater emphasis.
 Preparation and readiness for the clerkship curriculum is a deliberate focus in CAS II, with sessions dedicated to different clerkship specialties and advanced communication skills including sharing medical information and delivering unwelcome news.
 CAS II includes FCC and MeSH curricular experiences.